MattDemers/tutorials/making-gifs.md

 1. If you enter Save For Web with a huge GIF (this video imported into Photoshop at 720p) it assumes you want to make it that size initially.
 Rendering large GIFs (like, we're talking 50+ MB here) takes *forever*, and messes with your work flow.
 2. Every time you tweak the size values in Save For Web, the GIF will need to re-process itself, which can take time.
 This seems to take less time in [the the other method](https://github.com/MattDemers/tutorials/blob/master/making-gifs.md#step-3b-resizing-our-image-optional).

-If I can help it, I don't like resizing my GIF in Save For Web due to this reprocessing; if I do, it's mainly to squeeze an extra little bit of space out of it if I have room, or make it slightly smaller in order to fit the size requirement.
+If I can help it, I don't like resizing my GIF in Save For Web due to this reprocessing.
 If something's coming out at 16mb and knocking it down 50px will put it under the 15mb that I need for Twitter, I'll usually do it here.
 Otherwise, I'll resize in Photoshop (rather than Save For Web) in order to preserve workflow.

 ##Comparing changes using 2/4-Up